alexisvdb/singleCellHaystack/README.md

 singleCellHaystack
 ==================

-'singleCellHaystack' is a package for finding surprising needles (=genes) in haystacks (=2D representations of single cell transcriptome data).
-Single-cell RNA-seq (scRNA-seq) data is often represented in 2-dimentional plots (e.g. plots of two principal components, or t-SNE plots). 'singleCellHaystack' can be used for finding genes that are expressed in subsets of cells that are non-randomly distributed in this 2D representation.
+`singleCellHaystack` is a package for finding surprising needles (=genes) in haystacks (=2D representations of single cell transcriptome data).
+Single-cell RNA-seq (scRNA-seq) data is often represented in 2-dimentional plots (e.g. plots of two principal components, or t-SNE plots). `singleCellHaystack` can be used for finding genes that are expressed in subsets of cells that are non-randomly distributed in this 2D representation.

 Installation
 ------------